-Mykonos is famous for its amazing nightlife and its beaches.
-Lately, has become quite trendy, which means that it gets easily crowded and it is quite expensive.
+Mykonos is famous for its fantastic nightlife and beaches.
+Lately, it has become quite trendy, which means that it gets quickly crowded and it is quite expensive.

-Paros is my favourite choice as it offers choices for all the ages and also families!
+Paros is my favourite choice as it offers options for all the ages and also families and young couples!
 I have gathered all the necessary information here!

-Naxos has beautiful beaches, excellent food and it is quite big to keep you intrigued and interested.
+Naxos has beautiful beaches, excellent food, and it is quite significant to keep you intrigued and interested!

 And there are more even choices if you want to explore more islands from Santorini.
 Find more information here!

-You can, of course, add some more islands, like one day trip from Mykonos to Delos, which is or even Tinos which is a magnificent island under the radar of massive tourism.
+You can, of course, add some more islands, like one day trip from Mykonos to Delos, which belongs to the incredible list of UNESCO World Heritage sites in Greece or even Tinos, which is a magnificent island under the radar of massive tourism.

 The Underrated Route: Kythnos – Serifos – Sifnos

-Sifnos has probably the best food that you can find and many, but really many small churches!
+Sifnos has probably the best food that you can try on the Cyclades and many, but many small churches!

 The route of Small Islands: Donousa, Koufonisia, Schoinousa, Iraklia

-These 4 islands are called Mikres (=Small) the Cyclades and they are quite unique and have kept its traditional character.
+These four islands are called Mikres (=Small) the Cyclades, and they are unique and have kept its traditional character.

-From the 4 of them, Koufonisia has become quite popular the past years, but the other 3 are for now under massive tourism radar.
+From the 4 of them, Koufonisia has become quite popular the past years (fin our detailed travel guide here!), but the other three aren’t under the massive tourism radar yet

 The Hiking Route: Naxos – Amorgos

-Both islands provide beautiful trails, but Amorgos to my opinion is one of the two best islands in Aegean for hiking (in case you are wondering, the other is Andros!)
-Very wild island with one of the most traditional central villages (Chora)!
+Both islands provide beautiful trails, but I think Amorgos is one of the two best islands in Aegean for hiking and in case you are wondering, the other is Andros!
+Amorgos is an island with wild beauty and with one of the most beautiful, traditional central villages (Chora)!